Computing asymptotic invariants with the Ricci tensor on asymptotically flat and hyperbolic manifolds: Equality in the asymptotically flat case

 and we shall also denote by $h$ the complete metric obtained by gluing the Euclidean metric inside the ball $B_0(\tfrac{R}{4})$ and the original metric $g$ outside the ball $B_0(R)$.

 Let now $X$ be a conformal Killing field for the Euclidean metric.
-From Lemma \ref{lemma2.2}, $V = \delta^e X$ sits in the kernel of the adjoint of the linearized scalar curvature operator $(D\Scal)_e^*$.
-Computing as in Lemma \ref{lemma2.1} over the annulus $\Omega_R = A(\tfrac{R}{4},R)$,
+Lemma~\ref{lemma2.2} tells us tha $V = \delta^e X$ sits in the kernel of the adjoint of the linearized scalar curvature operator, \emph{i.e.} $(D\Scal)_e^*V=0$.
+We now compute as in Lemma \ref{lemma2.1} over the annulus $\Omega_R = A(\tfrac{R}{4},R)$:

-where the volume forms and scalar products are all relative to $h$ but have been removed for clarity (notice moreover that all boundary contributions at $\tfrac{R}{4}$ vanish since $h$ is flat there).
-Hence
+where the volume forms and scalar products are all relative to $h$ but have been removed for clarity.
+(Notice that the boundary contribution at $\tfrac{R}{4}$ vanishes since $h$ is flat there).
+We now split $(\delta^h)^*X$ into its trace part $-\tfrac1n(\delta^hX)h$ and its tracefree part $(\delta^h)_0^*X$ (where $(\delta^h)_0$ is as above the conformal Killing operator), so that